Connect with others who understand.

 • “Provigil gives me bad headaches.”

-Common side effects of modafinil include anxiety, insomnia, and headache.
-One MyMSTeam member said, “I used to be on modafinil, but found I was grinding my teeth and clenching my jaw a lot.”
+Anxiety, insomnia, increased blood pressure and heart rate, tremors, and headache are common side effects of modafinil.
+One MyMSTeam member said, “I used to be on modafinil but found I was grinding my teeth and clenching my jaw a lot.”

-Here’s what some MyMSTeam members had to say about methylphenidate:
+Here’s what some MyTeamMembers have said about methylphenidate:

 • “Ritalin gave me more energy and focus to complete tasks at work and make it through the day.”